-The TSF shall authenticate any user's claimed identity according to the [following rules:

-To authenticate unlocking the device immediately after boot (first unlock after reboot):
+The TSF shall authenticate any user's claimed identity according to the [following rules: To authenticate unlocking the device immediately after boot (first unlock after reboot):

-User passwords are required after reboot to unlock the user's Credential encrypted (CE files) and keystore keys.

-To authenticate unlocking the device after device lock (not following a reboot):

-- The TOE verifies user credentials (password) via the gatekeeper trusted application (running inside the Trusted Execution Environment, TEE), which compares the entered credential to a derived value. - To change protected settings or issue certain commands:

-The TOE requires password after a reboot, when changing settings (Screen lock and Smart Lock settings), and when factory resetting."
+- User passwords are required after reboot to unlock the user's Credential encrypted (CE files) and keystore keys.
+Fingerprint authentication is disabled immediately after boot.
+To authenticate unlocking the device after device lock (not following a reboot): - The TOE verifies user credentials (password, fingerprint, or face) via the gatekeeper or fingerprint trusted application (running inside the Trusted Execution Environment, TEE), which compares the entered credential to a derived value or template. - To change protected settings or issue certain commands: - The TOE requires password after a reboot, when changing settings (Screen lock, Fingerprint, Face unlock, and Smart Lock settings), and when factory resetting." - ].

-5.1.4.11 Re-Authentication (MDFPP31:FIA\UAU.6(1))
+5.1.4.13 Re-Authentication (MDFPP31:FIA\UAU.6(1))